raghavshrestha/portfolio/README.md

 <b> IT Consultant</b>
 <br>
 <p align="justify">
+    &nbsp;  &nbsp; • Involved in end-to-end implementation of Power BI Dashboard and Report development for an Infosys-Westpac client, ANF Governance Report, Backlog Tickets Report, and JIRA-Kanban Report Dashboard.
+ &nbsp;  &nbsp;• Experience in developing different types of reports like from scratch reports, Data Modeling, Transformation, Data Cleanup, Remap reports, and Snapshot reports.
+ &nbsp;  &nbsp; • Deployment Optimization and implementation of Row Level Security of Dashboard and Report in Power BI service.
+ &nbsp;  &nbsp; •  Reports resulted in saving 8-10 hours of manual reporting work as well as reduced backlog tickets in Service Now significantly, hence improving the team's performance and increasing efficiency.
+ &nbsp;  &nbsp; • Created reports using features like Drill down, Drill through, Matrix, Pie/ Donut chart, Column/ Bar chart, Gauge, and KPI index.
+ &nbsp;  &nbsp; • Prepare and maintain data and documentation using Confluence.
+ &nbsp;  &nbsp; ▪ Developing and modifying technical documentation to support application maintenance, operations, and end-user training.
+ &nbsp;  &nbsp; ▪ Developing, testing, and implementing new technologies with the team members, Contacting the client for respective datasets, and responding with the reports as effectively as possible
+ &nbsp;  &nbsp; ▪ Designed several use cases and worked with the model designing team.
-   &nbsp;  &nbsp; • Continuous improvements and development features and reports, like weekly and monthly governance KPI in Power BI, to facilitate Stakeholders and Users to make informed decision-making.<br>
+ &nbsp;  &nbsp; ▪ Familiar with JIRA for project tracking in Agile development and customer support &nbsp;  &nbsp; ▪ SQL Query for database integration &nbsp;  &nbsp; ▪ Understanding, and analyzing user requirements.
+Also, communicating and writing skills for documentation &nbsp;  &nbsp; ▪ Perform root cause analysis, troubleshoot, and resolve problems &nbsp;  &nbsp; • Continuous improvements and development features and reports, like weekly and monthly governance KPI in Power BI, to facilitate Stakeholders and Users to make informed decision-making.<br>
    &nbsp;  &nbsp; • Adapted into Agile environment for Minor Enhancement projects for given applications by improving existing as well as adding new functionality as required by Business Stakeholders and Users, using Lotus Notes.<br>
    &nbsp;  &nbsp; • Maintain a high degree of user service for all support queries in assigned groups and adhere to all SLAs.<br>
    &nbsp;  &nbsp; • Excellent communication skills and providing application-level support and resolution to minimize service impacts due to application outages/issues, providing analysis and possible solutions with impacts calculated/identified.<br>